sarangii/sarangii.github.io/zipytcw.md

 -  Research
 ## What will I bring to Zippy?
 ### Research
 I am a millenial resident of the internet.
-My education in social science has taught me to research well.
+My education in social science has taught me to research well and convey it meaningfully.
 ### Audience Engagement
 I understand A/B testing.
 I am a serial cold-emailer.
 I can make content in the social media to reach the end of the funnel.
 I am data driven in my approach.
 ### Engagement through writing